Trains in Germany

 Conditions of entry:

-The information above was last checked on 9/23/21.
-Remember to review the latest COVID-19 travel safety regulations for your train from Lausanne to Paris as this information can change.
+The information above was last checked on 1/28/22.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train between Lausanne and Paris before traveling.

 The government of Switzerland has imposed these measures to reduce the spread of COVID-19:

-Last checked on 9/23/21.
-Please check the latest COVID-19 travel safety regulations closer to the travel date of your train to Lausanne from Paris.
+Last checked on 1/28/22.
+We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your train to Lausanne from Paris here.

-When departing from Lausanne, you have various train station options to start your trip from including Lausanne, Lausanne, Closelet and Lausanne, Grattapaille.
-When arriving in Paris, you can end your route in train stations like Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est.
+There are a few train stations in Lausanne to start your trip from including Lausanne, Lausanne, Closelet and Lausanne, Grattapaille.
+In Paris you have a few train station options to choose from for your arrival including Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est.

 Here are some other resources that might have the information you need